vikashsinha72/CS546WN-GROUP2/README.md

  Whether you’re hosting a small gathering or a large scale conference, our system will cater to all your event management needs.

  Additional, some advance features will also be added to event management system.

+ To run the seed file on this please run the command: 'npm run seed' otherwise you can do an 'npm install' to install the dependencies needed then 'npm start' to start the program.
+The program runs on http://localhost:3000.